 - Between 1 and 5 years: 3,000 USD FOB

 - More than 5 years: 5,000 USD FOB

-- Non-citizens with a temporary residence visa or visa are subject to employment for at least 1 year and may import up to USD 5,000 FOB of used household goods and personal effects without paying duties, only a nominal tax of 1% over cost, insurance and freight (CIF) value.
+- Non-citizens with a temporary residence visa or visa are subject to employment for at least 12 months and may import up to USD 5,000 FOB of used household goods and personal effects without paying duties, only a nominal tax of 1% over cost, insurance, and freight (CIF) value

 - If the visa is still in process, it is possible to clear under-bonded storage at the personal residence.